Legacy Trail and Venetian Waterway Trail offer a smooth ride for more than 20 miles

 On either side of the Waterways Trail, you enjoy uninterrupted views of the Intracoastal and passing boats.
 (On the west side, watch for gopher tortoises too; we spotted two and plenty of tortoise tunnels.)

 Both the Legacy Trail and Venetian Waterway Trail are open from sunrise to sunset.
 There are frequent benches on both trails, and restrooms can be found at trailheads.
 These are multi-use trails, with bikers, joggers and walkers all sharing the trail.
 The trail gets very busy during the winter season.
-March 2019 set a new record, with 43,816 users, according to the Friends of the Legacy Trail website.

 The waterfront scenery along the Waterways Trail is lovely and this trail is a great way to go to the beach, but be aware this section of trail has very little shade.